griddynamics/Behavior-Analytic-Starter-Kit/Chapter 4.md

 =============================================
 To Launch Recommendation Engine
 -------------------------------
 Let’s begin at looking at the recommendation engine by starting one up.
-Go to Applications ->Recommendation Engine -> Launch -> Advance Launch
+Go to Applications -> Recommendation Engine -> Launch -> Advance Launch.

 ![Recommendation engine advanced launch](Images/rec engine adv launch.png)